neurophysics/DrumsAndBrains/README.md

 3. `SSD_filters`: the found SSD filters
 4. `SSD_patterns`: the spatial patterns corresponding to these filters

-## GAMLSS
-Best two SSD Filters applied to EEG, additional subject information and behavioral data is read and divided into snare and wdBlk trials.
-Behavioral data is normalized by rejecting data outside median ± 1.5 IQR, resulting histograms and qqplots over all subjects are stored in the result folder under `gamlss_NormalityDev.pdf`.
-OLS is performed for snare and wdBlk individually. explained variable: Behavioral data (deviation) explanatory variables: (intercept,) SSD filtered EEG, musical score, random effect (RE) within and between subjects ...

-# old (ok if delete?)
-To obtain filters that *simultaneously* maximize the SNR for all chosen frequencies, the *generalized mean* across those frequencies is calculated (with p=-100, it maximizes the minimal SNR of those frequencies).
-The calculation is done in the module `gmeanSSD.py`.

 ### Correlation of SSD result with musical experience
 Run the script `SSDMusicCorr.py` with `data_folder` and `result_folder` as